wch/r-source/tools/tracing-demo/linux/README.md

 This gives platform-equivalent report artifacts while preserving backend-specific collector implementation.

+## Scale Guidance

+Choose storage and visualization strategy by deployment scale while preserving the same `rtrace` event contract.

+- Small scale: keep local logs and generate `summary.csv`, `trace-heatmap.pdf`, and `trace-report-annotated.pdf` with R for rapid analysis.
+- Larger scale: route probe events to a dedicated telemetry backend (for example OpenTelemetry collector + Jaeger) instead of relying only on per-run files on disk.

+Recommended pattern:

+- Keep R outputs as reproducible analysis artifacts.
+- Add backend/UI tracing for operational observability across many runs/hosts.
+- Use both lanes together rather than replacing one with the other.

 ## Backend Differences at a Glance

 | Topic | macOS path | Linux path |